appsmithorg/appsmith-docs/website/docs/AI-assistants/appsmith-ai.md

 <dd>

-- Recursion Depth: pecifies the number of link levels the scraper traverses from the initial URL.
+- Recursion Depth: Specifies the number of link levels the scraper traverses from the initial URL.
 For instance, a recursion depth of 2 means the scraper will process the initial page (depth 0), pages linked directly from it (depth 1), and pages linked from those (depth 2).

 - Max Pages to Scrape: Defines the upper limit of pages to be processed.
 For example, setting this to 100 restricts the scraper to process only the first 100 pages encountered during the scraping process.
 These pages are typically processed in the order they are discovered (i.e., depth-first or breadth-first traversal), depending on the scraping logic, and not randomly.